daniellerch/daniellerch.github.io/_posts/2018-06-01-image-stego-lsbm.md

 <br>
 #### 2. Matrix embedding

 To minimize the distortion introduced hiding data a common approach is to use matrix embedding to hide the same data modifying less pixels of the image.
-It can seem a little bit strange at the beginning, but this is possible with a simple trick.
+This is possible with a simple trick.

 Let's suppose you want to hide two bits.
 Using LSB matching as we shown before we have to modify the pixel 50% of the time, because the other 50% of the time the value of the LSB is already the same we want to hide.
 This means the effectiveness of our method is 1/2.

-Suppose now we use LSB matching by hiding two bits in groups of three pixels:
+Let's suppose now we use LSB matching by hiding two bits in groups of three pixels:

 | P1 | P2 | P3 |